Bilibili (NASDAQ:BILI) Releases Q2 2021 Earnings Guidance

 Bilibili (NASDAQ:BILI) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $648.68 million-$663.94 million, compared to the consensus revenue estimate of $647.49 million.

-Bilibili (NASDAQ:BILI) last posted its earnings results on Wednesday, May 12th.
-The company reported ($1.87) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.42) by ($1.45).
+Bilibili (NASDAQ:BILI) last issued its earnings results on Wednesday, May 12th.
+The company reported ($1.87) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.42) by ($1.45).
 Bilibili had a negative return on equity of 30.90% and a negative net margin of 25.28%.
-The business had revenue of $3.90 billion for the quarter, compared to the consensus estimate of $3.74 billion.
-During the same period in the previous year, the firm earned ($1.43) earnings per share.
-The company’s revenue was up 68.5% compared to the same quarter last year.
-On average, analysts forecast that Bilibili will post -1.31 EPS for the current year.
+The company had revenue of $3.90 billion during the quarter, compared to analyst estimates of $3.74 billion.
+During the same period in the prior year, the business earned ($1.43) earnings per share.
+Bilibili’s quarterly revenue was up 68.5% on a year-over-year basis.
+Equities research analysts expect that Bilibili will post -1.31 earnings per share for the current fiscal year.

 Bilibili Inc provides online entertainment services for the young generations in the People's Republic of China.
 Its platform offers a range of content, including video services, mobile games, and value-added service, as well as ACG-related comic and audio content.
 The company's video services include professional user generated videos, occupationally generated videos, and live broadcasting.